jtriley/StarCluster/docs/sphinx/plugins/mysqlcluster.rst

 ---------------------
 # Creates data and backup directories, changes ownership to mysql user
 # Generates /etc/mysql/ndb_mgmd.cnf configuration file on master.
-# Generates /etc/mysql/my.cnf configuration file on data nodes.
+# Generates /etc/mysql/my.cnf configuration file on all nodes.
 # Kills mysql processes on all nodes.
 # Starts Management Client on master.
-# Starts mysql on data/query nodes
+# Starts mysql on query nodes
-# Starts mysql-ndb on data/query nodes.
+# Starts mysql-ndb on data nodes.

 Creating a Replicated Table